 In general, we recommend only getting the Worldwide Cover including the U.S., if you plan to live in the United States or visit often.
 This is because adding the U.S. to your area of coverage can significantly increase your annual insurance premiums.

-If you’re a U.S. citizen who is living abroad, it’s beneficial to add the U.S. to your area of coverage if you plan to spend time in the States visiting family and want to be able to see a doctor or receive non-emergency medical care.
+Tip: If you’re a U.S. citizen who is living abroad, it’s beneficial to add the U.S. to your area of coverage if you plan to spend time in the States visiting family and want to be able to see a doctor or receive non-emergency medical care.

 International Outpatient

-International Outpatient is an optional module for Cigna Global that assists patients when their condition isn’t severe enough to be admitted to a hospital.
+International Outpatient is an optional module for Cigna Healthcare that assists patients when their condition isn’t severe enough to be admitted to a hospital.
 This add-on covers things like outpatient medication, rehabilitation, vaccinations, and tests.

 Cigna’s Outpatient plan is better when compared to other providers because it has an annual limit of US$10,000 at a minimum.
 Other plans are limited to a set amount of outpatient visits and may limit when you can use the service.